playlyfe/playlyfe-ruby-sdk/README.md

 Using it in Rails (any version)
 -------------------------------
 Add playlyfe gem to your Gemfile
+In your Application class add this so the Playlyfe SDK will be initialized at the start of your app.
 ### 1.Client Credentials Flow
-If you are using the client credentials flow then at the end of your Application class add this so the Playlyfe SDK will be initialized at the start of your app.
-In this flow you will always have to pass the player_id in the query param  for every request.

 ```ruby
 Playlyfe.start(
   client_id: 'Your Playlyfe game client id',